hewjzzz/hewjzzz.github.io/blog/source/_posts/about-me.md

 # [About Me](#About-Me)

 I am a Postdoctoral Researcher at Dartmouth College, working with Professor [David Kotz](https://www.cs.dartmouth.edu/~kotz/) on the [SPLICE project](https://splice-project.org/).
 Before that, I obtained my Ph.D. degree of Computer Science at University of Chicago, advised by Professor [Blase Ur](https://www.blaseur.com/).
-I received my B.Eng. in Information Security from Shanghai Jiao Tong University in 2017.
+I received my B.Eng. in Cybersecurity from Shanghai Jiao Tong University in 2017.

 My main research interests relate to security and privacy issues in ubiquitous computing systems.
-I studied contextual access control systems in smart homes in terms of both users' mental models (USENIX Security 2018) and sensing techniques (EuroS&P 2021).
+I studied contextual access control systems in smart homes in terms of both users' mental models (USENIX Security 2018, PETS 2024) and sensing techniques (EuroS&P 2021).
 My recent project is around network traffic analysis for smart home devices.
 Outside smart homes, I am also generally interested in any IoT systems (or CPS).
 It is exciting to think about all the technologies that might have a physical impact in one's daily life and how we can make them more secure.

+__I am on the academic job market this year, looking for tenure-track faculty positions.
+If you are interested in talking with me, please don't hesitate to send me an email. :)__

 ---